charlottedinsdale/Bee-Inclusive/README.md

 - **Feature 1:** Downloadable PDF resource pack for businesses.
 - **Feature 2:** Diversity assessment quiz.

-## AI Tools Usage

-### GitHub Copilot
-Describe how GitHub Copilot assisted in coding, including any challenges or adjustments needed.
-**Guidance:** Reflect on how GitHub Copilot assisted in coding, particularly any challenges or adjustments that were needed to align with project goals.

 ## Testing and Validation

 HTML and CSS was tested on the W3C code validator and passed

-## AI Tools Usage

-### GitHub Copilot
-Brief reflection on the effectiveness of using AI tools for debugging and validation.
-**Guidance:** Reflect on how GitHub Copilot assisted with debugging and validation, particularly any issues it helped resolve.

 ## Deployment